RevoU-FSSE-2/Week-21-spongerest/README.md

 flask run
 ```

-# Database Setup for Your Flask Application
+# Database Setup for Flask Application

 This module (`db.py`) contains the configuration for Flask application's database using Flask-SQLAlchemy.